symfony/symfony-docs/cookbook/controller/argument_value_resolver.rst

 Both methods get the ``Request`` object, which is the current request, and an :class:`Symfony\\Component\\HttpKernel\\ControllerMetadata\\ArgumentMetadata`.
-This object contains all informations retrieved from the method signature for the current argument.
+This object contains all information retrieved from the method signature for the current argument.

 .. note::